 “So,” Pahn croaked, “you judge me, just like everyone else.”

-“Your crimes are not my concern,” Vasher said.
-“I just want your Breath.”
+“Your crimes are not my concern.
+I just want your Breath.”

-“You and the entire Hallandren court,” Pahn said with a snort, swinging slightly by his chained hands.
+“You and the entire Hallandren court.”

 “Yes,” Vasher said.
-“But you’re going to give it to me.
+“But you’re not going to give it to one of the Returned.
+You’re going to give it to me.
 In exchange for killing you.”

-“Doesn’t seem like much of a trade,” Pahn said quietly.
-There was a hardness--a void of emotion--in him that Vasher had not seen the last time they had parted, years before.
+“Doesn’t seem like much of a trade.”
+There was a hardness--a void of emotion--in Pahn that Vasher had not seen the last time they had parted, years before.

 Odd, Vasher thought, that I should finally, after all of this time, find something in the man that I can identify with.

-Vasher stepped forward, but kept a wary distance from the man.
-Now that Pahn’s voice was free, he could--theoretically--Command.
-However, the only thing he was touching was the chains, and it would take more Breath than even Phan contained to Awaken that much metal.
+Vasher stepped forward, but kept a wary distance from Pahn.
+Now that the man’s voice was free, he could--theoretically--Command.
+However, he had nothing of color to use in Awakening, and the only thing he was touching was the chains.
+It would take more Breath than even Pahn possessed to Awaken that much metal.
 It had never been alive, and it was far from the form of a man.
-Even during the height of his power, Vasher himself had only managed to Awaken metal a few times.
+Even during the height of his power, Vasher himself had only managed to Awaken metal on a few, select occasions.

-Vasher walked around the chained Pahn, regarding him, finding it very difficult to offer any sympathy.
+Vasher walked around the chained man, regarding him, finding it very difficult to offer any sympathy.
 Pahn had earned his fate.

-Pahn turned toward him, eyes hard.
-His was the look of a man who had seen death, and knew his own end was inevitable.
-He struggled on only because of raw stubbornness.
-The priests would not let him die while he held so much Breath--for if he died, it would be wasted.
+Yet, the priests would not let him die while he held so much Breath--for if he died, it would be wasted.
 Gone.
 Irretrievable.
-The hundreds of people Pahn had forced to give him their Breath would continue to live, as Drabs--or Faded Ones, they were sometimes called--but nobody would carry or use the Breath they had given away.
+The hundreds of people Pahn had forced to give him their Breath would continue to live as Drabs--or Faded Ones, they were sometimes called--but their Breath itself would be lost.

 Wasted power.
 Not even the government of Hallandren, who normally had such strict laws about the buying and passing of Breath, could let such a wealth die with a prisoner.
 They wanted it badly enough to forestall the execution of even a high-profile criminal like Pahn.
 In retrospect, they would probably curse themselves for not leaving him better guarded.

 But, then, Vasher had been waiting two years for an opportunity like this one.
-Someone had been bound to give him one eventually.

 “Well?”
 Pahn asked roughly.